-After more than a week of protests, four Minneapolis police officers face charges
+All four Minneapolis police officers charged in George Floyd death

 Authorities took the unusual step of ordering the curfews, and bands of police in riot gear and other heavily armed officers patrolled, ringing landmarks and shouting at protesters while helicopters roared overhead.

-While most protests have been peaceful, there was less looting and vandalism overnight, and clashes between police and protesters were more sporadic.
+The demonstrations have been mostly peaceful with less looting and vandalism overnight and clashes between police and protesters were more sporadic.

-The protests have highlighted the issues of racial inequality and excessive police force in a country that will go to the polls on Nov.
-3 to decide whether to give Republican President Donald Trump another term in the White House.

-Trump has said justice must be done in Floyd’s case but also touted a hard line on the violent protests, threatening to use the military to end the chaos.
+Republican President Donald Trump has said justice must be done in Floyd’s case but also touted a hard line on violent protests, threatening to use the military to end the chaos.
 Biden has vowed to heal the racial divide in the nation if he is elected.

-Reporting by Brendan O'Brien, Nathan Layne, Maria Caspani, Rich McKay, Jonathan Allen, Sharon Bernstein, Dan Whitcomb, Lisa Lambert, Susan Heavey, Phil Stewart and Idrees Ali; Writing by Paul Simao; Editing by Nick Macfie, Howard Goller
+Reporting by Brendan O'Brien, Nathan Layne, Maria Caspani, Rich McKay, Jonathan Allen, Sharon Bernstein, Dan Whitcomb, Lisa Lambert, Susan Heavey, Phil Stewart and Idrees Ali; Writing by Paul Simao; Editing by Howard Goller, Bill Tarrant and Cynthia Osterman